jonvanhof/seis631-final/README.md

 the majority of the data muddled in the middle of the plot and with very low R-squared values, this correlation appears to be very weak.

-Do this change for 1-Run Games?
+Does this change for 1-Run Games?

     pitch_merge %>% ggplot(., aes(x=FIP, y= W.L1)) +
       geom_point() + geom_smooth(method="lm", formula = "y ~ x")